 - Thirteen of 18 students did not want a school uniform.
 The arguments were in favour of supporting students’ own ability to be unique, the need to be comfortable, and the desire to have their own choice in what they wear.
 The five students who were in favour of school uniforms thought that a uniform made everyone more equal, which could prevent bullying.
 But, they added, the uniform policy would have to have a wide range of options to choose from.

 - There was unanimous support for their Ideal School having classes, although Alys had repeatedly emphasised that the Ideal School does not need to be in a building nor even have a time-table, sharing with students notions about “Democratic Education”.
-One skeptical student responded: “Our ideal school would have classes because without classes the school isn’t a school”.
+One sceptical student responded: “Our ideal school would have classes because without classes the school isn’t a school”.

 - There was also unanimous support for having teachers, which was great news for us teachers.
 Especially because teachers familiar with the Ideal School project were jokingly worried about their jobs!
 Alys observed the influence of the current use of team-teaching in the Middle School on student responses, with several commenting that the Ideal School would have small classes with two teachers.
 Some students recognised that the role of the teacher was to keep the students safe and that teachers could play a different role, supervising and guiding more self-directed learning.
 However, some agreed they prefer teacher-led instruction rather than self-led learning.